pallupz/covid-vaccine-booking/README.md

 python covid-vaccine-slot-booking.py --token=YOUR-TOKEN-HERE
 ```

+#### Important:
-#### Important: Do NOT use unless all beneficiaries selected are supposed to get the same vaccine.
+- Do NOT use unless all beneficiaries selected are supposed to get the same vaccine.
+- Beware of district, and a lot of other, hardcoding.
+Too lazy to fix.